gameqa/api-is/src/services/DynamicEmailTemplates/readme.md

 ```

-Notice the templateId needs to be the exact string identifying the templae.
+Notice the templateId needs to be the exact string identifying the template.
 The data field can be any JSON object, With-in sendgrid there is a dynamic dummy data editor.
 The data object should be of the same form as the dummy data in SendGrid.

 ## Registering the template

-In order to make the template accessible to developers using this service you need to include (registering) the template in the `Template` type union.
+In order to make the template accessible to developers using this service you need to include (register) the template in the `Template` type union.

 ```
 export type Template =